cridemichel/mywebsite/content/publication/pal-2022/index.md

   interaction potential results in a plethora of self-assembled structures with potential applications toward the fabrication of smart materials.
-Here we present our investigation on the influence of an external magnetic field on the self-assembly of hematite-silica core--shell prolate colloids for two aspect ratios $h̊o$ = 2.9 and 3.69.
+Here we present our investigation on the influence of an external magnetic field on the self-assembly of hematite-silica core--shell prolate colloids for two aspect ratios ρ = 2.9 and 3.69.
 Our study shows a rather counterintuitive but interesting phenomenon, where prolate colloids self-assemble into oblate liquid crystalline (LC) phases.
-With increasing concentration, particles with smaller $o̊$ reveal a sequence of LC phases involving para-nematic, nematic, smectic, and oriented glass phases.
+With increasing concentration, particles with smaller ρ reveal a sequence of LC phases involving para-nematic, nematic, smectic, and oriented glass phases.
 The occurrence of a smectic phase for colloidal ellipsoids has been neither predicted nor reported before.
-Quantitative shape analysis of the particles together with extensive computer simulations indicate that in addition to $r$̊, a subtle deviation from the ideal ellipsoidal shape dictates the formation of this unusual sequence of field-induced structures.
-Particles with
-  $rh ̊= 2.9 exhibit a hybrid shape containing features from both spherocylinders and ellipsoids, which make their self-assembly behavior richer than that observed for either of the ``pure'' shapes.
-The shape of the particles with higher $ρm̊atches closely with the ideal ellipsoids, as a result their phase behavior follows the one expected for a ``pure'' ellipsoidal shape.
+Quantitative shape analysis of the particles together with extensive computer simulations indicate that in addition to ρ, a subtle deviation from the ideal ellipsoidal shape dictates the formation of this unusual sequence of field-induced structures.
+Particles with ρ = 2.9 exhibit a hybrid shape containing features from both spherocylinders and ellipsoids, which make their self-assembly behavior richer than that observed for either of the "pure" shapes.
+The shape of the particles with higher ρ matches closely with the ideal ellipsoids, as a result their phase behavior follows the one expected for a "pure" ellipsoidal shape.
 Using anisotropic building blocks and external fields, our study demonstrates the ramifications of the subtle changes in the particle shape on the field-directed self-assembled structures with externally tunable properties.